Video API Reference

 The max duration for any single asset is 12 hours.
 For more information about standardizing video inputs, see our guide on optimizing video performance.

 .video URL will return a

 fm=hls will cause the video to be formatted to a format that can be played using a web player.

-Here is a code example that uses a player to stream imgix videos:
+Here is a code example that uses the ix-elements library to stream imgix videos:

-Click here to modify this in a Codepen.
+Click here to modify this in a CodeSandbox.

 Gif Frames Per Second

 Gif Time Start